-You're reading Firefox’s free VPN is getting the one feature it was missing, a blog post from OMG!
+You're reading Firefox 153 enables containers, GTK rounded corners by default, a blog post from OMG!
 Ubuntu.
 Do not reproduce elsewhere without permission.

 Firefox 150 is released this week with an enhanced Split View features, multi-tab sharing and a clutch of welcome PDF editor improvements.
 Split View debuted in Firefox 149 last month, letting you easily view two web-pages side-by-side in a single tab (no more juggling windows).
 In Firefox 150, you can right-click a link on a web page and choose Open Link in Split View to, well, do precisely that.
 Firefox’s Split View feature now includes an option to Reverse Tabs in the context menu (three dots at the bottom of a focused split).
 And when creating a new Split View without a […]